genjen123/Documentation/ManPage.md

 <dl>
 	<dt>more:</dt>
-	<dd>A command to view (not edit) the contents of a text file one screen at a time.</dd>
+	<dd>A program to view (not edit) the contents of a text file one screen at a time.</dd>

 	<dt>less:</dt>
-	<dd>A command with the capabilities of allowing both forward and backward navigation through the file.</dd>
+	<dd>A program with the capabilities of allowing both forward and backward navigation through the file.</dd>
 </dl>

 ### Sections

 The man page generally consists of eight sections (listed below).
-There are four other available sections, which cover the *C library header files*, *kernel routines*, *Tcl/Tk keywords*, and the *X Window System*.
-Unfortunately, these additional four are only avaible on some systems so you may or may not be able to access them.
+There are four other available sections and unfortunately, these additional four are only avaible on some systems so you may or may not be able to access them.

 > The section order provided is accurate for **Research Unix**, **BSD**, **OS X**, and **Linux**.